 - Personal protective equipment– a safety helmet, a pair of hand gloves, and safety goggles should always be part of your safety apparel for every DIY construction project you undertake.

-You should totally avoid installing laminate floor boards over a concrete surface that’s not level, as this will trigger structural issues.
+You should avoid installing laminate floorboards over a concrete surface that’s not level, as this will trigger structural issues.
 For instance, the laminate planks may start warping whenever you step on boards above a humped up spot on the concrete subfloor beneath it.

 What’s more, you’re bound to hear irritating noises every time you step on laminate flooring that was installed on uneven concrete.
 This is because the high and low points in the concrete subfloor create air pockets, which then produce the loud ‘pop’ sounds when pressure is applied from above.
-The best way to go about this- then- is to first off level the concrete surface for fast and quality installation.
+The best way to go about installing laminate flooring to concrete is to first level the concrete surface for fast and quality installation.

 How Flat Does Concrete Floor Need to Be for Laminate?

 There shouldn’t be any variance exceeding 3/16th of an inch for every 10 feet of floor space.
 If this is the case, you’ll have to level your concrete surface by sanding the high spots and filling in the low spots.
 The right tools for doing so are a concrete sander and a cement-based leveling compound.

 Here is a helpful video on how to install laminate flooring on concrete: